-Six wells cased into the dolomite bedrock were sampled once in 2015 to monitor the movement of hydrogen-3 within this aquifer, located downgradient of Plot M. Two of the dolomite wells are located near Plot M, and four are located north of Plot M in the Red Gate Woods area, as shown in Figure 4.10.
+Six wells cased into the dolomite bedrock were sampled once in 2016 to monitor the movement of hydrogen-3 within this aquifer, located downgradient of Plot M. Two of the dolomite wells are located near Plot M, and four are located north of Plot M in the Red Gate Woods area, as shown in Figure 4.10.
 All samples were analyzed for hydrogen-3.
 The results are shown in Table 4.9.
 All of the dolomite wells exhibited low but measurable hydrogen-3 concentrations, and all of the results are consistent with concentrations measured in the past.
 The well with the consistently highest hydrogen-3 results is DH15.
 Figure 4.11 shows the hydrogen-3 concentrations in DH15 since 1990.
 The hydrogen-3 results have been relatively stable in this well since 1997.
-All of the dolomite well samples were below the State of Illinois Class 1 Groundwater Quality Standard of 20 nCi/L. The presence of hydrogen-3 in these wells is explained by the 1988 USGS investigation 40, which indicated a hydrogen-3 plume underlies the stream which flows from Plot M and passes to the northeast of these wells.
+All of the dolomite well samples were below the State of Illinois Class 1 Groundwater Quality Standard of 20 nCi/L. The presence of hydrogen-3 in these wells is explained by the 1988 USGS investigation41, which indicated a hydrogen-3 plume underlies the stream which flows from Plot M and passes to the northeast of these wells.
 The plume has spread downward and downgradient, resulting in small amounts of hydrogen-3 in the dolomite in this area.

-Other dolomite wells, DH03 and DH04, are located close to and downgradient of Plot M. The 2015 hydrogen-3 result for DH04 was 1.53 nCi/L, which is consistent with the 2014 samples, but higher than most previous results with the exception of a few unusually high results in 2013.
-The hydrogen-3 concentration in DH03 in 2015 were slightly lower than values measured in previous samples.
-Previous analyses of soil core samples indicated the presence of hydrogen-3 as deep as the drift-dolomite interface in the vicinity of these wells.
+Other dolomite wells, DH03 and DH04, are located close to and downgradient of Plot M. The 2016 hydrogen-3 result for DH04 was 1.35 nCi/L, which is consistent with previous samples.
+The hydrogen-3 concentration in remaining dolomite wells were below 2.0 nCi/L. Previous analyses of soil core samples42 indicated the presence of hydrogen-3 as deep as the drift-dolomite interface in the vicinity of these wells.